Real estate investment club

 Real estate investment club is a club formed by individuals who want to invest specifically in real estate.
 Members aim to make money by investing in real estate but don't necessarily have the capital available to buy whole properties.
-The real estate investment clubs allow individuals to join together (which need to be distinguished from a formally established real estate investment trust, so that their money can be pooled together in order to purchase properties that they otherwise could not afford to buy.
+The real estate investment clubs allow individuals to join (which need to be distinguished from a formally established real estate investment trust, so that their money can be pooled together in order to purchase properties that they otherwise could not afford to buy.

 Real estate investment clubs vary between those that focus on single family homes, and those that focus on commercial real estate.
-Real estate investment clubs members will often buy properties by pooling investments and then refurbish the property for resale or long term investment as rentals.
+Real estate investment clubs members will often buy properties by pooling investments and then refurbish the property for resale or long-term investment as rentals.

 History

 Real estate investment clubs have been booming since the 1990s, so much so that the National Real Estate Investors Association was formed in the United States late 1990s.

 By 2002 the US Real Estate Investors Association had 44 active affiliated groups, and by 2008 they had over 230 groups.